AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/tags.md

 Tags allow for the flexible creation of your own taxonomy based on your organizational needs.

 * You can create child tags of existing tags by selecting the parent tag in the console before creating your new tag.
-* If you create a tag without selecting a namespace or another tag, you effectively create a new namespace.
+* If you create a tag without selecting a namespace or another tag, you effectively create a namespace.

 ### Publishing Tags {#publishing-tags}

-Just as with creating any other content in AEM, once you have created a tag (or namespace), it only exists in the authoring environment.
+Just as with creating any other content in AEM, after you have created a tag (or namespace), it only exists in the authoring environment.
 For your tags to be available to your users, you must publish the tags.

 1. To publish a tag, open the [tagging console.](#tagging-console)